ruuda/blog/posts/2014-08-01-path-tracer.md

 - Papercuts and major design flaws in languages like C++ and C#.
-- Rust appears to solve the flaws that I find most important.
-- Wanted to try Rust for a very long time.
-- Porting Luculentus to Rust.
-- Also updating Luculentus codebase from 2012 (when C++11 was not widely available) to use idiomatic C++11.
+- Rust appears to solve the flaws that I find most important. x Wanted to try Rust for a very long time. x Porting Luculentus to Rust. x Also updating Luculentus codebase from 2012 (when C++11 was not widely available) to use idiomatic C++11.
 - Destructors in C++ code should be gone.
 - Conclusion?
 Performance comparison?

 Porting specifics:
-- Cargo is really, really nice.
-Easy to set up, and then just `cargo run` after writing some code.
-- The compiler has mostly helpful error messages.
-Lots of warnings, which is good as well.
-- I still find the Egyptian brackets a bit awkward, but it is mostly a matter of preference, and I think I will get used to it.
+x Cargo is really, really nice.
+Easy to set up, and then just `cargo run` after writing some code. x The compiler has mostly helpful error messages.
+Lots of warnings, which is good as well. x I still find the Egyptian brackets a bit awkward, but it is mostly a matter of preference, and I think I will get used to it.
 - It seems to be impossible to have multiple implementations of `Mul<T, U>`.
 I encountered this when trying to allow scalar multiplication for vectors on both sides.
   With some help from IRC (they were really quick), I found a workaround, but it does not solve the problem in all cases.
-  Note that this essentially requires overloading based on traits, if it would be solved in a generic manner.
-- The module structure and file layout can be a bit confusing.
+  Note that this essentially requires overloading based on traits, if it would be solved in a generic manner. x The module structure and file layout can be a bit confusing.
 I had `vector3.rs` and `quaternion.rs`.
   Then `quaternion.rs` requires `vector3.rs`.
 To resolve, I had to add use statements to `main.rs`.
-  Being used to C# this does not really make sense, but if you treat `mod` declarations as C++ `#includes`, and if you are aware that `main.rs` is the only file that matters to the compiler, then it does make sense.
-- Having to use method call syntax for mathematical functions feels weird.
-Is there an other way?
-- I _really_ dislike the Egyptian brackets!
-They make everything look unbalanced. :(
-- If structs use Pascal casing, but files use lower case, how should I name the file and mod for `MonteCarloUnit`?
+  Being used to C# this does not really make sense, but if you treat `mod` declarations as C++ `#includes`, and if you are aware that `main.rs` is the only file that matters to the compiler, then it does make sense. x Having to use method call syntax for mathematical functions feels weird.
+Is there an other way? x I _really_ dislike the Egyptian brackets!
+They make everything look unbalanced. :( x If structs use Pascal casing, but files use lower case, how should I name the file and mod for `MonteCarloUnit`?
   The standard library itself is inconsistent.
 Libcollections has `TreeMap` in `treemap.rs`, but `PriorityQueue` in `priority_queue.rs`.
   I will use snake case for filenames and module names then, it seems nicer.
   (The casing conventions in Rust are a bit unfortunate in my opinion; the problem occurs for functions that contain a type in the name as well.